Ultimanious/security-engineering-portfolio/projects/01-iam-policy-auditor/README.md

 ## Why IAM Security Matters

 IAM (Identity and Access Management) is the access control layer for everything in AWS.
-A misconfigured IAM policy is one of the most common root causes of cloud security incidents — overly permissive roles, public S3 buckets, and privilege escalation paths have all led to major real-world breaches (Capital One 2019, Twitch 2021, and many others).
+A misconfigured IAM policy is one of the most common root causes of cloud security incidents: overly permissive roles, public S3 buckets, and privilege escalation paths have all led to major real-world breaches (Capital One 2019, Twitch 2021, and many others).

 Security engineers need to understand:
 - The principle of least privilege